British Anzani Inboard

 British Anzani "Dinghy Motor"

-This is something I picked up, not what you would call a common motor, as I have not seen another.
+This is something I picked up, this is not a common motor at all, as I have not seen another.

 The Dinghy Motor was not on sale until the summer of 1952 and was still advertised in 1954.

-The original design had a round fuel tank with the carburettor above the cylinder and the exhaust below, which looked pretty much like a super single motor on it's side.
+The original design had a round fuel tank with the carburettor above the cylinder and the exhaust below, which looked pretty much like a super single motor on it's side, but a carburettor above the exhaust is never a good idea.

 So far I have come across three different designs of this motor including my own.

-I suspect my motor to be an early version of the square tank design, as it still incorperates the cylinder head support, which is not seen in the later advertisments.
+I suspect my motor to be an early version of the square tank design, as it still incorporates the cylinder head support, which is not seen in the later advertisments.

 The motor works by lowering and raising the engine, as the motor is mounted on a spring loaded pedestal, controlled by the main lever with a rack and pinion system.